Are Teresa Giudice And Melissa Gorga Feuding During ‘RHONJ’ Season 8?

 Teresa Giudice and Melissa Gorga will be joined on The Real Housewives of New Jersey by returning housewives Dolores Catania, Siggy Flicker, and Danielle Staub, as well as new housewife Margaret Josephs.

-While Teresa Giudice and Danielle Staub ended The Real Housewives of New Jersey Season 2 on a very sour, the two women made amends at the end of last year as Giudice endured the heartache of having to raise her kids alone as her husband Joe served a 41-month prison term at Fort Dix in New Jersey.
+While Teresa Giudice and Danielle Staub ended The Real Housewives of New Jersey Season 2 on a very sour note, the two women made amends at the end of last year, as Giudice endured the heartache of having to raise her kids alone as her husband Joe served a 41-month prison term at Fort Dix in New Jersey.

 Although Danielle Staub is returning to the show, she will not be featured in a full-time role.